What is ML&P’s street light conversion program?

 ML&P, the Municipality of Anchorage, Alaska Department of Transportation and other public agencies and utilities install, maintain and operate almost 40,000 street lights on Anchorage roads and trails to improve vehicle, bicycle and pedestrian safety.

 ML&P owns and maintains some 4,000 high pressure sodium (HPS) street and trail lights in its service area, including downtown and parts of midtown and east Anchorage.
-In 2017, ML&P is converting about 3,900 of its street lights to networked light emitting diode (LED) fixtures.
+In 2017, ML&P converted over 3,700 of its street lights to networked light emitting diode (LED) fixtures.
 The remaining lights are ornamental and will be converted in the near future.

 Most of ML&P’s HPS lights were installed in the mid-1980s and need to be replaced because they are at the end of their service life.
 Utilities around the world, including those in other communities in Alaska, are switching to LED lights to save money and energy.